 66. Swim at an indoor pool – The City of Toronto operates 60 public indoor pools in the city so you have lots of options.
 This is a great way to stay active indoors during the winter!

 67. Catch a broadway show at one of Toronto’s world-class venues.
-Right now they are offering virtual experiences.

 68. Go indoor rock climbing!
 My fave place is Rock Oasis in the East End.